MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 ## Prompting Anonymous Users

 When a user first arrives at your client site, they will be anonymous.
-If the user is new, they'll want to create an account on your site, either through a third-party IdP, or by registering a local account.
+If the user is new, they'll want to create an account on your site, either through a third-party IdP or by registering a local account.
 If the user already has an account, they'll want to login.

 Are these two separate use-cases?
 Yes and no. The Identity Server Quickstart UI doesn't address new user registration at all, and the ASP.NET Core Identity template sample-code treats them as separate issues.